esborisova/TableEval-Study/README.md

 # Evaluation pipeline

-All the instructions on how to run the evaluation are provided in this [README.md](https://github.com/esborisova/Table-Understanding-Evaluation-Study/tree/main/src/evaluation) file.
+All instructions on how to run the evaluation are provided in this [README.md](https://github.com/esborisova/Table-Understanding-Evaluation-Study/tree/main/src/evaluation) file.

 # Repository structure
 ```